panicmechanic/ZMD/Readme.md

 #Remaining major TODO (in rough order):

-- Make inventory a list in the fighter class.
+- Make inventory a list in the fighter class so monsters can have them.
 - Make monsters drop items in inventory based on a roll from inventory
 - Fix pathfinding- look at example code in library.
 - Noise effect/Color variation in tiles; first time map is created they should be set